GC-public-projects/AuthuiFirestoreDemo/README.md

 ### 4.2 ProfileScreen (composable)

 #### Purpose
 Display, create and update the Userdata of the authenticated users. also display the data of a chosen user in order to test if the rules created later in Firebase allow us to see the data of the chosen user or not.
 Normaly, only the authenticated user which the id was chosen should be able to see his data.
 If a non authenticated user or another authenticated user want to see the date it shouldn't be displayed.
+It is passed by dependency injection an instance of UserDataRepository from the Main activity.

+#### Components explanations
+- viewModel : UserDataRepository as param thanks to the factory patern

+- userData : UserData object collected from the flow provided by the viewModel itself provided by the repository.
+Thanks to the listener and the Stateflow, the UserData is updated in real time. userData behaves like a state as we used the delegation "by" to a State\<UserData\>.

+- targetedUserData : Behaves too like a state but as it is collected from a flow, it is not updated in real time.
+So in order to see the changes done to it, (if the targeted use is also authenticated) the screens needs to be left and reached again.

 #### Composable content
 - in package "screens"